hmtavares/dod_trainer/README.md

 We also see that the "3 Spades" has been exposed.
 (In a 4 player game one card is exposed).

-Additionally we know the which suit each player has the least of.
+Additionally we know which suit each player has the least of.
 This is all the information we know at the start of the game.

 ## The Prompt
 Following the initial information discussed above there is a prompt that looks like this: